magnuspalmblad/averageRegions/README.md

 # averageRegions
-averageRegions averages the spectra in defined regions in a SCiLS Lab dataset
+averageRegions averages the spectra in defined regions in a SCiLS Lab dataset.

 [1.
 Introduction](#1-Introduction)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[1.1 What is averageRegions?](#11-What-is-averageRegions)